 - (h) Whenever a recount of a primary or other election is required, assure that the recount is conducted by the municipal and school district boards of canvassers pursuant to s.
 9.01. - (9) (a) The primary and spring elections for school board members shall be conducted by the election officials for state and municipal elections.
 In a school board election held in conjunction with a state, county, municipal or judicial election, the polling places for the state, county, municipal or judicial election shall be the polling places for the school board election and the municipal election hours shall apply.
-If no state, county, municipal or judicial election is held on the day of the school board election, the school board may set the election hours and the polling places to be used.
+If no state, county, municipal or judicial election is held on the day of the school board election, the school board may select the polling places to be used.
 The election costs shall be charged as provided in ss.
-5.68 and 7.03.
-Election hours set by the school board shall be the same as those provided by the municipal governing body in which the polling place is located, except that if the opening hour is later than 7 a.m., the school board may extend the opening hour to not earlier than 7 a.m. - (b) The school board may not select a polling place to be closed under par. (a) if: - 1.
-Ten percent or more of the electors voting in the last school board election voted at the polling place; or - 2.
+5.68 and 7.03. - (b) The school board may not select a polling place to be closed under par. (a) if: - Ten percent or more of the electors voting in the last school board election voted at the polling place; or - 2.
 The polling place is located in a municipality which is located entirely within the school district. - (c) The school board shall post a notice on the door of any polling place not selected indicating all polling places selected and open for voting. - (10) Within 8 days after the election or appointment of any person to the school board, the school district clerk shall notify the person of his or her election or appointment.
 Notice of election shall be provided in the manner prescribed in s.
 7.53 (3) (a).
 On or prior to the day provided for taking office, a school board member shall take and file the official oath. - (11) The absentee ballot provisions of ss.
 6.84 to 6.89 apply to elections under this section.
 Voting machines or an electronic voting system shall be used in any city, village or town lying wholly or partially within a school district conducting an election under this section if the machines or system are required under s.
 5.40. - (12) An election in accordance with s.
 17.26 to fill an unexpired term on a school board shall be held in the same manner as a regular school board election is held.
 In the case of a school board of more than 3 members, elections to fill unexpired terms shall be held simultaneously with the elections for regular terms, the regular terms to be filled by the appropriate number of candidates receiving the highest number of votes and the unexpired terms to be filled by the appropriate number of candidates receiving the next highest number of votes. - (13) A person attempting to vote at an election of school board members may be challenged as provided in s.
 6.92, 6.925 or 120.08 (3). - (14) The school district clerk shall receive the returns of each school district election, as compiled by the inspectors at each polling place of each municipality in which the school district is contained, from the municipal clerk of that municipality.
 The school district shall then canvass and determine the results of the election. - (15) Unless otherwise provided by this chapter, s.
 117.22, or other applicable law, the elections for school board members shall be guided by the municipal election laws.